-The biggest fraud in olive oil today are the stories leading consumers to believe it’s all "fake."
+The biggest fraud in olive oil today is the stories leading consumers to believe it’s all "fake."
 This is simply not true, as an independent study done by the Food and Drug Administration (FDA) proves.
 So what are the facts, and where do these myths of olive oil fraud come from anyway?

 First and foremost, consumers should have a lot of confidence in the quality and authenticity of the olive oil they buy.
 This fact is underscored by independent, peer-reviewed research conducted by the FDA that was published in the Journal of American Oil Chemists’ Society.
 The FDA tested 88 extra virgin olive oil samples directly off the shelves of Washington, D.C.-area retail outlets and found no confirmed adulteration in any of the samples tested.
 (Adulteration in this case means extra virgin olive oil mixed with other oils.)
 The FDA concluded that the occurrence rate of adulteration for the market samples they analyzed was “low.”